Abundance Update: income, expenses, and goal progress

 That is my 12 year plan and my current financial situation.
 This was a pretty vulnerable post for me, I don’t often share stuff like this so publicly.
 But it also feels exciting.
 I think I will do Abundance Updates maybe twice a year so to keep you up to date on my progress.

-But anyway, I hope you feel inspired to dream big and go after what you want in life after reading this.
-I feel pretty excited about my plan and that I get to share it with you guys.
+I hope you feel inspired to dream big and go after what you want in life after reading this.
+I’m feelling pretty excited about my plan and that I get to share it with you guys.
 Everything seems to happen faster when you declare your goals out loud to the world.

 So what are your big goals and plans for your life?
+How will you become abundant?
 Have you put a plan in place to get where you want to be?
 Let me know in the comments!